-Bourne, a Federalist, was the representative for Rhode Island from 1795 to 1797.
+Bourne was the representative for Rhode Island and was a Federalist.
+He served from 1795 to 1797.

 From May 1789 to Dec 1796, Bourne missed 107 of 325 roll call votes, which is 32.9%.
 This is much worse than the median of 15.7% among the lifetime records of representatives serving in Dec 1796.
 The chart below reports missed votes over time.